• Skip to primary navigation

 More Instant Pot Recipes You Might Like

-BBQ shredded beef sandwich on a plate with corn and grapes
+BBQ shredded beef sandwich on a plate with corn on the cob and grapes.

 Crispy carnitas tacos in a metal dish with white bowls of toppings on the side.